-Sculptors shape Sandi Holiday Tree with 700 tons of sand in West Palm Beach
+Sculptors shape Sandi holiday tree with 700 tons of sand in West Palm Beach

-WEST PALM BEACH, Fla. — A team of seven artists from the west coast of Florida will begin sculpting this year's Sandi Tree in Downtown West Palm Beach on Monday.
+WEST PALM BEACH, Fla. — A team of seven artists from the west coast of Florida will begin sculpting this year's Sandi tree Monday in downtown West Palm Beach.

-Earlier this month, over 700 tons of Florida sand was delivered from Miami to construct the holiday display.
+Earlier this month, more than 700 tons of Florida sand was delivered from Miami to construct the holiday display.

-"She's one of a kind," said Mary Pinak, Community Events Manager, City of West Palm Beach.
-"She is the world's only 35 foot tall, 700 ton holiday sand tree that dances in her own music and light show every night.
+"She's one of a kind," said Mary Pinak, community events manager for the city.
+"She is the world's only 35-foot-tall, 700-ton holiday sand tree that dances in her own music and light show every night.
 So it really is a sight to see.
-She's an icon at the end of the street, we kind of call her our Micky Mouse."
+She's an icon at the end of the street.
+We kind of call her our Micky Mouse."

 Pinak said the sculptors also spray the sand tree with a mist spray to weather proof it as much as possible.